exaspace/async-log4j-jdbc/README.md

 If you leave the database offline long enough for the queue to fill up, you'll see error messages being reported that new messages are now being discarded.
 Again, once the database is restarted, the appenender will connect again and write its queue to the database as quickly as possible.

+When you are finished with the demo, just run `docker-compose down`.

 #### Running the demo without Docker:

 You'll need postgresql installed and running.

 1. Make sure postgres is running
 2. Configure your postgres database details in "src/test/resources/demo/postgres/log4j.properties".
-3. Run `./gradlew -Pdatabase=postgres demo`  (the task `demo` runs the Java class `org.exaspace.log4jq.demo.Demo`)
+3. Run `./gradlew -Plog4jq_database=postgres demo`  (the task `demo` runs the Java class `org.exaspace.log4jq.demo.Demo`)
 4. psql into your database and run `select count(*) from applog` at any time to see how many messages have been stored

 #### Selecting a database for demo

 You have to tell the demo class which type of database dialect to use.
-The database to use can be specified either as an environment variable as in `DATABASE=postgres ./gradlew demo` or as a gradle property `./gradlew -Pdatabase=postgres demo`.
+The database to use can be specified either as an environment variable as in `DATABASE=postgres ./gradlew demo` or as a gradle property `./gradlew -Plog4jq_database=postgres demo`.
 If you are running the demo in a docker container then you can use the `-e` flag to pass the environment variable as in `docker run -e DATABASE=postgres ...`

 TODO: Currently only the value `postgres` is supported.